 Classification and Regression trees (CART models)

-Boosting algorithms for winning Hackathons and Kaggle competitions
+Boosting algorithms (XgBoost, CatBoost, LightGBM and others) for winning Hackathons and Kaggle competitions

 Techniques for build state of the art models